Tips On Buying A Home

 1. Find out how much house you can afford.
 Do this before you go house-hunting.
-We can refer you to a loan officer who can help you determine how much of a down payment you can afford, along with a monthly payment you qualify for.
+We can refer you to a loan officer who can help you determine how much of a down payment you can afford,along with a monthly payment that you qualify for.

 2. Make a list of everything you want in a home.
 Is a master suite important?
 How many bathrooms?
 What about closet space?
 Do you need a yard for the kids and pets to play in?
 How about a fireplace or a bay window?
 Do you prefer a rambler or multiple-story house?
 Are schools or access to transportation important?

-5. When selecting a home, look beyond cosmetics.
+5. When buying a new home, look beyond cosmetics.
 Make sure the home is in good physical condition and that you understand the cost of repairs.
-For more information on how to assess the home’s condition, click the “Home Inspections” link.
+Scroll down for more information about home inspections.

 6. Look at additional homes, even if you love the first one you see.
 Many times, it takes looking at several homes before you find the one that is really right for you.

-7. Your agent will continue to be on the lookout for homes that suit your needs, so let them know if any of the details of your situation changes.
+7. Your real estate agent will continue to be on the lookout for homes that suit your needs, so let them know if any of the details of your situation changes.

 Closing Costs, Points, And Title Insurance

 Closing costs are charges paid to various entities during the real estate transaction.
 They can include escrow fees, document preparation fees, cost of a home inspection, and lender fees.

 A point is equal to one percent of the loan principal.
 Some lenders charge points, in addition to interest and fees, at closing.

 Title insurance protects against loss from any defects in the legal title, liens against the property, or other adverse claims.
 The lender usually requires title insurance.

 When you’re ready to complete a purchase and sale agreement on a new home, your offer will generally be contingent on a professional inspection of the entire property, including improvements.
 The home inspector looks beyond the cosmetics to make sure that the home’s general systems operate properly.